SalomePlatform/adao/doc/en/reference.rst

     minimizer, see [Byrd95]_, [Morales11]_ and [Zhu97]_), "TNC" (nonlinear
     constrained minimizer), "CG" (nonlinear unconstrained minimizer), "BFGS" (nonlinear unconstrained minimizer), "NCG" (Newton CG minimizer).
-It is recommended to stay with the default.
+It is strongly recommended to stay with the default.

   Bounds
     This key allows to define upper and lower bounds for every state variable